igloodb/igloo/README.md

 # 🍙 Igloo

-Igloo is a distributed SQL query engine and intelligent caching layer built in Rust.
-It uses Apache DataFusion for query execution and Apache Arrow for in-memory representation.
-Igloo caches query results and keeps them fresh using Change Data Capture (CDC) sourced from Apache Iceberg.
+Igloo is a distributed SQL query engine with an intelligent caching layer, built in Rust.
+It connects to external databases via ADBC drivers, leveraging DataFusion for query execution and Apache Arrow for in-memory data representation.
+Igloo caches query results and keeps them up to date using Change Data Capture (CDC) stored in the Iceberg format.

 ## 🏗️ How Igloo Works

 - **Data Querying:** Igloo uses ADBC drivers (via Rust FFI) to connect to external databases (e.g., PostgreSQL) and query data efficiently through Apache DataFusion.
 This enables high-performance, Arrow-native SQL execution across multiple sources.
 - **Materialized Views & Auto-Cache:** Apache Iceberg is leveraged to maintain materialized views and track data changes.
-This allows Igloo to automatically update cached query results and materialized views in response to underlying data changes, ensuring freshness and consistency.
+This allows Igloo to update cached query results automatically and materialized views in response to underlying data changes, ensuring freshness and consistency.
 - **Smart Caching:** Query results are cached in memory (with pluggable backends planned), and cache invalidation/refresh is driven by Change Data Capture (CDC) events from Iceberg.

 ## 🧩 Architecture Overview